freelancing-mistakes

 A client does not wish to hear your strange and bad political views.
 They also don’t want to hear about your nightmare driving ride to their meeting.
 They want to feel well.
 They desire positivity and friendliness.
 As a result, avoid displaying any negative feelings or characteristics.
 Make yourself someone who others want to be around.
 Maintain a light, entertaining, and inviting tone while remaining professional.

-Read more about the essential soft skills you should develop in 2022.
+Read more about the essential soft skills you should develop as a freelancer

 1. You’ve allowed work to take control of your life